-A mandatory and planned Employee Development Dialogue / EDD are conducted annually for all staff members together with their manager.
-This comprehensive sessions are focusing on motivation, job satisfaction, continuing professional development and career development.
-The EDD results in Individual Development Plan/ IDP for each employee made in collaboration between the manager and the employee.
-Additionally, there is an annual salary negation for every employee.
+A mandatory and well planned Employee Development Dialogue / EDD is held annually for all staff members together with their manager.
+This valuable session is focusing on motivation, job satisfaction, continuing professional development and career development.
+The outcome of the EDD is implemented in the Individual Development Plan/ IDP for each employee - this is done in collaboration with the manager as well.
+Additionally, there is an annual salary negation for every employee together with a status EDD.

-At all locations, Schmidt Hammer Lassen Architects encourage the employees to participate in a wide range of social and professional development activities.
-The company loves to celebrate won competitions, birthdays and anniversaries by inviting to informal gatherings.
-The SHL Intranet monthly presents various activities to ensure a spirited social life, including knowledge sharing, lectures, courses, site visits and inspiring studytrips.
+At all locations, Schmidt Hammer Lassen encourage the employees to participate in a wide range of social and professional development activities.
+We love to celebrate won competitions, birthdays and anniversaries by inviting to informal gatherings.
+The SHL Intranet monthly presents a variety of activities to ensure a spirited culture, including knowledge-sharing sessions, lectures, courses, site visits and inspiring study trips.